 Joseph A. Regis, PE, PTOE, CFM - Vice President

 Joe is a licensed Professional Engineer (PE), Professional Traffic Operations Engineer (PTOE), and a Certified Floodplain Manager (CFM).
-He has been with REHCE since 1989 and has been responsible for the planning, design and construction management and review of municipal projects.
+He has been with HCE since 1989 and has been responsible for the planning, design and construction management and review of municipal projects.
 He has worked with municipal, county, state and federal governments and their agencies for his entire professional career.
 Joe has worked with many communities as Village/City engineer and has successfully completed a wide-range of projects.
 Village/City staff and their consultants rely on Joe's cooperative efforts to complete projects in a timely and cost-efficient manner.
 Joe's experience as a traffic engineer sets him apart from most other municipal engineers.
 PTOE certification is a powerful demonstration of requisite knowledge, skill and ability in the specialized application of traffic operations engineering.
 There are less than 2,000 PTOEs in the United States.
 While working with the City of Crest Hill, Joe has been responsible for the use of Best Management Practices (BMPs) which were incorporated to promote groundwater recharge to enhance the habitat of several State and Federal endangered species.

 Kenneth G. Noreiga, Dip.
 Land Surveying; Dip.
 Civil Engineering, J.S.D.T.I.

 Ken brings a unique perspective to the team in that he has served the country of Trinidad and Tobago in the Ministry of Agriculture, Land & Marine Resources, Land & Surveys Division; and in the Ministry of Local Government, Engineering and Project Units, and as Town Superintendent, Arima Municipal Corporation.
-Ken holds Engineering and Surveying Diplomas and has been with REHCE since 2001, providing construction management and overseeing and coordinating multiple phases of development services for numerous cities, villages and state/federal agencies.
+Ken holds Engineering and Surveying Diplomas and has been with HCE since 2001, providing construction management and overseeing and coordinating multiple phases of development services for numerous cities, villages and state/federal agencies.
 During his 30+ years of experience, he has managed complex projects such as the upgrading of control stormwater facilities, refitting of sewage systems for the City of Chicago, and has been responsible for assisting and reporting on traffic studies, flood control, sewers, environmental management, building construction, and contract administration operations for a community of 100,000 + residents.
 His experience offers leadership in quickly solving problems and reducing delays, costs and adversarial confrontations with developers, contractors and the clients, if/when they occurred.